Playa de las Américas: Playa de El Bobo

 This beach is found at the foot of H10 Gran Tinerfe hotel.
 This is the northernmost beach of Playa de las Américas.

 Playa de Troya

 Protected by breakwaters, Playa de Troya beach allows for fun in the water without high waves.
 This beach is located near Ravine of Troy (Barranco de Troya).

-Playa de las Américas

-Playa de las Américas is an exposed beach and reef break that has reliable surf, although summer tends to be mostly flat.

-Playa Honda

-Melocactuses grow on the flower beds near Playa Honda beach.

 Playa del Camisón

 Playa del Camisón is the southernmost beach of Playa de las Américas.

+Playa de las Vistas

+A family friendly and accessible beach.
+With gold sand.

 Central Park of Arona

 The Central Park of Arona, or Parque Central de Arona, is a public park of 42,000 square metres.
 It has several squares, playgrounds and parking areas and a collection of tropical and Canarian plants.

 It is located in the centre of Playa de las Americas beside the football stadium.
 It is bordered by colleges, court, a hospital, and residential buildings.